iExecBlockchainComputing/wpwp-worker-setup/vagrant-deployment/README.md

 Execute the following command to provision your iExec-Worker VM.

-0. Open terminal
+0. Open the terminal
  ![git-bash CMD image](images/git-bash.png)

 1. First clone/download this repository - `git clone https://github.com/iExecBlockchainComputing/wpwp-worker-setup.git`
-2. Change directory to vagrant-deployment `cd ./wpwp-worker-setup/vagrant-deployment` You can open this folder in explorer by using mouse cursor or terminal
+2. Change directory to vagrant-deployment `cd ./wpwp-worker-setup/vagrant-deployment` You can open this folder in explorer by using the mouse cursor or terminal

     ```sh
     # Windows